Home > Mechanical Parts & Fabrication Services > What is the highest quality of aluminum?

 What Aluminum Grade Should I Use?

-We have compiled a short breakdown of each of the grades’ properties in order to provide you with a brief understanding of their many uses.
+We have compiled a short breakdown of each of the grades’ properties to provide you with a brief understanding of their many uses.

 Alloy 1100: This grade is commercially pure aluminum.
 It is soft and ductile and has excellent workability, making it ideal for applications with difficult forming.
 It can be welded using any method, but it is non heat-treatable.
 It has an excellent resistance to corrosion and is commonly used in the chemical and food processing industries.

 Alloy 5052: This is the highest strength alloy of the more non heat-treatable grades.
 Its fatigue strength is higher than most other aluminum grades.
-Alloy 5052 has a good resistance to marine atmosphere and salt water corrosion, and excellent workability.
+Alloy 5052 has good resistance to marine atmosphere and saltwater corrosion, and excellent workability.
 It can be easily drawn or formed into intricate shapes.

 Alloy 7075: This is one of the highest strength aluminum alloys available.
-It has an excellent strength-to weight ratio, and it is ideally used for highly stressed parts.
-This grade can be formed in the annealed condition and subsequently heat treated, if needed.
+It has an excellent strength-to-weight ratio and is ideally used for highly stressed parts.
+This grade can be formed in the annealed condition and subsequently heat-treated if needed.
 It can also be spot or flash welded (arc and gas not recommended).

 Don’t have time to read the blog?
 You can check out our video below to find out which aluminum grade to use: